 4. Loss of privacy

 Sharing your personal phone number is like letting a genie out of a bottle.
-There’s no pushing it back in — unless, of course, you get yourself a new phone number.
+There’s no pushing it back in — unless you get a new phone number.

 What might have been an act of good faith to your entire personal client roster (“Reach out anytime!”) may affect you for years to come.
 Imagine continuing to receive business-related calls from those contacts long after you change employers.